Memristor: Modelling and validation

 In order to understand the nature of memristor function, some knowledge of fundamental circuit theoretic concepts is useful, starting with the concept of device modeling.

 Engineers and scientists seldom analyze a physical system in its original form.
 Instead, they construct a model which approximates the behaviour of the system.
 By analyzing the behaviour of the model, they hope to predict the behaviour of the actual system.
 The primary reason for constructing models is that physical systems are usually too complex to be amenable to a practical analysis.

 In the 20th century, work was done on devices where researchers did not recognize the memristive characteristics.
 This has raised the suggestion that such devices should be recognised as memristors.
 Pershin and Di Ventra have proposed a test that can help to resolve some of the long-standing controversies about whether an ideal memristor does actually exist or is a purely mathematical concept.

 The rest of this article primarily addresses memristors as related to ReRAM devices, since the majority of work since 2008 has been concentrated in this area.

 Superconducting memristor component

 Dr. Paul Penfield, in a 1974 MIT technical report mentions the memristor in connection with Josephson junctions.
 This was an early use of the word "memristor" in the context of a circuit device.

 One of the terms in the current through a Josephson junction is of the form:

 where ϵ is a constant based on the physical superconducting materials, v is the voltage across the junction and i_{M} is the current through the junction.

 Through the late 20th century, research regarding this phase-dependent conductance in Josephson junctions was carried out.
-A more comprehensive approach to extracting this phase-dependent conductance appeared with Peotta and DiVentra's seminal paper in 2014.
+A more comprehensive approach to extracting this phase-dependent conductance appeared with Peotta and Di Ventra's seminal paper in 2014.